 Dr. Jamie Walters, Molecular evolution and genome biology of butterflies

 The REU student will use computational and bioinformatic methods to investigate patterns of molecular evolution in butterflies.
 Possible research topics include tests of selection on reproductive proteins, proteomic analysis of spermatophores, characterization of transposable elements in lepidopteran genomes, or population genomics of sex-linked genes.
 A common theme of these projects is that the REU student will be performing computational analyses of existing genomic datasets.
 This REU position would be well-suited to students coming from either biological or computer science backgrounds.
 The specific research project will be tailored to fit the interests and skills of the successful.

 Evolution projects are primarily lab based

-Dr. Rich Glor, Lizard reproductive isolation
+Dr. Rich Glor, Lizard speciation

 Dr. Lena Hileman, Genetics of plant morphological evolution